ferdiansyah0611/blaze-script/README.md

 };
 ```

-## Skip Diffing For Performance
+## Skip Diffing For Performance (Optional)

-use property "d".
+If node not interaction with state, you can skip diff with property "d".

 ```tsx
 <>